HaraldoAlbergaria/flickr-tasks/README.md

 - **check_exif**: Inside directory 'check_exif' create a link (or copy) to the file __api_credentials.py__.
 There is an additional file necessary to run the script:
     - **procs.py**: Open the file and read the comments to know how to customize it for your specific needs.

+- **find_explored**: Inside directory 'find_explored' create a link (or copy) to the file __api_credentials.py__.
+There is an additional file necessary to run the script:
+    - **mail.py**: Copy the file from 'mail_cfg' to 'find_explored' directory and edit it to add the e-mail addresses and change the e-mail subject if wanted.

+    _**TIP**: Create a [cron](https://opensource.com/article/17/11/how-use-cron-linux) to automatically check for photos in Explore and configure it to run at least once a day._

 - **group_admin**: Inside directory 'group_admin' create a new one to your specific need (name it what you want, eg: group_name) and copy the content of the directory 'files' into it.
 Create a link (or copy) to the file __api_credentials.py__.
 There are two additional files necessary to run the script:
     - **group_data.py**: Include here the id, alias and url of the group.